Shopify makes selling on Facebook simple.

 How to sell on Facebook Messenger: Direct sales

 Selling on Facebook Messenger is as easy as instant messaging.
-The service works by allowing businesses with a Facebook Page to use Shopify's Messenger sales channel to share product catalogs and promote items as they chat with customers on Facebook's messaging app.
+The service works by allowing businesses with a Facebook page to use Shopify's Messenger sales channel to share product catalogs and promote items as they chat with customers on Facebook's messaging app.

-To start shopping on Facebook Messenger, all customers have to do is start a conversation with a business and click on the "Shop Now" button to launch a product catalog within Messenger and begin browsing.
-To make a purchase, customers simply have to tap on the buy button and enter their payment information.
-Shopify's checkout portal is integrated into Messenger, making it a hassle-free process for customers and sales reps.
+To start shopping on Facebook Messenger, all customers have to do is start a conversation with a business and click the Shop Now button to launch a product catalog within Messenger and begin browsing.
+To make a purchase, customers simply have to tap on the Buy button and enter their payment information.
+Shopify's checkout portal is integrated with Messenger, making this a hassle-free process for customers and sales reps.

-Shoppable Facebook Page
+Shoppable Facebook pages

-Businesses looking to showcase their entire product catalog and sell on Facebook also have the option of launching an online store right from their Facebook Page.
+Businesses looking to showcase their entire product catalog and sell on Facebook also have the option of launching an online store right from their Facebook page.

-To use Facebook Messenger for direct sales or create a shoppable Facebook Page, businesses must both be a Shopify subscriber and have a business Facebook Page.
+To use Facebook Messenger for direct sales or create a shoppable Facebook page, you must both be a Shopify subscriber and have a business Facebook page.
 To learn more about Shopify, check out our Shopify review.
-To find out more about using Facebook as a small business, check out our guide, Facebook for Business: Everything You Need to Know.
+To find out more about using Facebook as a small business, check out our guide, "Facebook for Business: Everything You Need to Know."